Omnimage

 Processing State

-Upload flow — AI assistant, instruction review, real-time processing feedback
+Upload flow — AI instruction review, real time processing feedback

 Single input → Single output